AppiahBlessed/0x00-python-hello_world/0x12-javascript-warm_up/README.md

 If the number of arguments is 1, print 0
 You must use console.log(...) to print all output
 You are not allowed to use var

+12. Object
+mandatory
+Update this script to replace the value 12 with 89:

+You are not allowed to use var